 Little Havana Cigar Factory, Little Havana

 Further down the street at Domino Park, Cuban men sip cafecitos, or Cuban espressos, play dominos and argue politics.
-It’s a great place to window shop and stop at a few local art galleries, which have vibrant local art on display.
+It’s a great place to window shop and stop at a few local art galleries!
+These all have vibrant local art on display.

 After admiring the Latin art, we stopped for lunch at the El Pub, with open-air counter seats surrounded by pictures of hometown Cuban-American athletes.
-Watching the owner make Cuban sandwiches – Miami style, we ordered a bowl of black bean soup and a side of fried plantains.
+Watching the owner make Cuban sandwiches – Miami style, we ordered a bowl of black bean soup and also a side of fried plantains.
 Cuban cooking is often associated with Arroz con Pollo, or rice with chicken, and pork dishes such as roast mojo pork.
-Mojo is a sauce of citrus, garlic, vinegar and spices.
-Traditionally, sour oranges are used, but there are many variations using lime and grapefruit juice as well to marinade the pork roast that is then slow cooked and typically served with black beans and rice.
+Mojo is a sauce of citrus, garlic, vinegar, and spices.
+Sour oranges are a traditional addition.
+However, there are many variations using lime and grapefruit juice as well to marinade the pork roast that is then slow-cooked and typically served with black beans and rice.

 While on Calle Ocho, don’t miss Azucar Ice Cream, which is Cuban artisanal ice cream.
-Try the passion fruit, flan or mamey-sapote (fruit) flavors.
+Try the passion fruit, flan, or also mamey-sapote (fruit) flavors.
 The intensity of the tropical flavors will transport you to Cuba.

 As if we hadn’t had enough, we stopped at the Los Pinarenos Fruteria, another outdoor Cuban bar that specialized in Guarapo juice made of fresh sugar cane.
 It is refreshingly delicious and surprisingly not overly sweet, but will give you instantaneous energy!